Immigrant Student Admission

 English for Academic Purposes (EAP) Test

 If English is not your first language and you want to improve your academic reading, writing, and listening in English skills, you should take the free English for Academic Purposes test in addition to the ACCUPLACER assessment.
-The English for Academic Purposes test will help us determine which English for Academic Purposes course level you should begin with.
+The English for Academic Purposes test will help us determine which English for Academic Purposes course level you should begin with or if you should enroll in the English Language Learning program before beginning the English for Academic Purposes classes.

 This paper and pencil test consists of three parts: Reading (70 minutes), Writing (90 minutes), and Listening (30 minutes).
 You can finish the three tests in one day, or finish one or two tests and come back for the rest on a different day.